Post job

 Mac4.13%

-Computer support technicians spend an average of 3-6 months on post-employment, on-the-job training.
-During this time, new computer support technicians learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a computer support technician based on U.S. Bureau of Labor Statistics data and data from real computer support technician resumes.
+Accountants spend an average of 3-6 months on post-employment, on-the-job training.
+New computer support technicians learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a computer support technician based on U.S. Bureau of Labor Statistics data and data from real computer support technician resumes.

-Certifications can show employers you have a baseline of knowledge expected for this position.
-They can also make you a more competitive candidate.
-Even if employers don't require a certification, having one may help you stand out in an application.
-Plus, the process of getting a certification can teach you new skills that you can bring to your work.
-We determined the most common certifications for computer support technicians.
-The most common certification is Security 5 Certification, but Master Certified Electronics Technician (CETma) is also frequently seen in computer support technicians resumes.
+Computer support technician certifications can show employers you have a baseline of knowledge expected for the position.
+Certifications can also make you a more competitive candidate.
+Even if employers don't require a specific computer support technician certification, having one may help you stand out relative to other applicants.

 More About Certifications